-Responding to comments frequently, make your readers know that you are listening to them.
+Responding to comments frequently, make your readers know that you care about them.
 It gives them the confidence that you are interested in proffering solutions to their problems.

-Appreciate those who must have taken their time to read and leave a comment, and then ensure your provide sufficient answers to the questions of others who may need clarification in one or two areas in which your blog post is centered.
+Appreciate those who must have taken their time to read and leave a comment, and then ensure your provide sufficient answers to the questions of your readers.

 Furthermore, be honest with your readers.
 Always speak the truth.
-When making a review about a particular product or service on your blog, do well, to tell the truth.
+When making a review of a particular product or service on your blog, tell the truth.
 Do not try to conceal the negative sides of a product or service simply because you want to enjoy those commissions from your advertisers.

 Dishonesty stinks.
 It kills a blog very fast.
-When you recommend a bad product or service to your readers, they will lose trust in you.
-They will not come back anymore.
+When you recommend a bad product or service to your readers, they will lose trust in you and will not come back again.

 As a beginner blogger, having the interest of your readers at heart should be your paramount priority.
-Forget about chasing money too early.
-Focus on earning the trust of your readers; this will enable you to build a long lasting relationship with your audience.
+Forget about chasing money!
+It is too early.
+Focus on earning the trust of your readers first; this will enable you to build a long lasting relationship with your audience.

 6. Encourage Readers to Share Your Post on Social Media

-As a new blogger, it is an inarguable fact that your blog will attract little or no readership within the first few weeks or even months.
-You need to work on improving that; it is required of you to endeavour to reach out to more people.
+It is an inarguable fact that your new blog will attract little or no readership within the first few weeks or even months.
+You need to work on improving the stats; it is required of you to endeavor to reach out to as many people as possible.

 Do not underestimate the power of Social Media.
-Blogging would have been a lot more difficult without the social media.
-In recent time, you can attract visitors to your blog even when your site hasn’t been indexed by Google.
+You can attract visitors to your blog even when your site hasn’t been indexed by search engines.

-As a newbie managing a new blog, your blog may not attract organic traffic.
-So utilize the social media to its fullest, encourage your readers to share your blog post.
+As a newbie with a new blog, your blog will not attract search engine traffic immediately.
+You need to utilize the power of social media to its fullest.
+Encourage your readers to share your blog post.
 No doubt, they will always do so if you can put up great contents that they find valuable.

 Position your share buttons in strategic positions where the audience will find them.
 Just as you can see here on my blog, I have my share buttons at the end of every post.
 You won’t have a hard time trying to share my post since my share buttons are well displayed.

-It won’t be nice that after a reader finishes reading your compelling article and decides to get it shared on social media, then he or she discovers that the share buttons are nowhere to be found.
+It won’t be nice that after a reader finishes reading your compelling article and decides to get it shared on social media, then they discover there are no share buttons on your website.

 7. Do Not Neglect The Power Of Search Engines